Assisting Individuals in Crisis and Group Crisis Intervention

 8:00 AM – 5:00 PM

-Applications submitted by April 19th will be reviewed the following week.
+Applications submitted by January 24 will be reviewed the following week.
 Any further applications will be reviewed on a rolling basis and approved upon availability.
+Due to the high demand of this course, admission to participate may be limited to 1-2 member per agency.

 8:00 AM – 5:00 PM

-Applications submitted by July 5th will be reviewed the following week.
+Applications submitted by April 25 will be reviewed the following week.
 Any further applications will be reviewed on a rolling basis and approved upon availability.
-Due to the high demand of this course, admission to participate may be limited to 1-2 members per agency.
+Due to the high demand of this course, admission to participate may be limited to 1-2 member per agency.

 ABOUT THE TRAINER